christophertcampbell/talks/sass/README.md

 * Basic math operators can be used in SASS
 * Allowable operators: `+`, `-`, `*`, `/`, `%`
+* Math operators can be used with variables

 ```scss
 .my-element {